DarwinAnim8or/lwoAuth/README.md

 This server has RakNet 3.25 included and can be compiled with Visual Studio 2017.

 MySQL will also be required for compilation.
 It is, like RakNet, already included in this repo EXCEPT for the precompiled /lib/ folder.
-This folder can be downloaded from here: http://cache.lbbstudios.net/precompiled/lwo_MySQL_lib.zip Put the extracted "lib" folder inside of the "MySQL" folder at the project root.
+This "lib" folder is in zip format inside of the "MySQL" folder.
+Simply extract that zip so you have a "lib" folder inside of the "MySQL" folder and you're set!
+Do note that this precompiled version only works in Release mode!

 Please note that this server is just for fun and should not be used to host a server for more than a few people!